NikhilNaidu9/grow-with-us-roadmap/Roadmap/README.md

 1. Help Others Learn, A Social Responsibility
 1. Capture Thoughts as Markdown, The Syntax of Knowledge Source
 1. Tribute to Aaron Swatz

+# Day 1: Let's See How Computer Works?
+1. How to do basic things using computers
+1. Productivity Hacks
+1. Troubleshooting Problems
+1. What is software and hardware?
+1. Detailed information about the infrastructure of the computer
+    1. PC building
+1. How to see what is running on the computer?
+    1. How to use Task Manager?
+1. Where everything lies on the computer?